mateuszskibicki/MVP_traversy/README.md

-This is an instruction how to use how to use these files.
+This is an instruction how to use these files.
 ## MVC OOP PHP - Traversy Media course on Udemy.
 Pattern built with this course.